[Day9] Read Rust Atomics and Locks - Mutex, RwLock, Atomics and UnsafeCell

 UnsafeCell

-• An UnsafeCell is the primitive building block (unit) for interior mutability
+• An UnsafeCell is the primitive building unit for interior mutability

 • No restrictions to avoid undefined behavior